 The Group is a party to certain proceedings and legal cases with other parties in the normal course of business.
 The ultimate outcome of these proceedings and legal cases cannot be presently determined.
-Management, in consultation with its legal counsels, believes that it has substantial legal and factual bases for its positions and is currently of the opinion that the final resolution of these claims will not have a material effect on the financial statements.
+Management, in consultation with its legal counsels, believes that it has substantial legal and factual bases for its positions and is currently of the opinion that the final resolution of these claims will not have a material effect on the consolidated financial statements.

 The Group is also contingently liable with respect to certain taxation matters, lawsuits and other claims which are being contested by management, the outcome of which are not presently determinable.
-Management believes that the final resolution of these claims will not have a material effect on the Group financial statements.
+Management believes that the final resolution of these claims will not have a material effect on the Group's consolidated financial statements.

-No resulting provision in 2021, 2020 and 2019 for these lawsuits, claims and assessments based on management's assessment.
+There is no resulting provision in 2022, 2021 and 2020 for these lawsuits, claims and assessments based on management's assessment.
 The other information usually required by PAS 37, Provisions, Contingent Liabilities and Contingent Assets, are not disclosed on the grounds that it can be expected to prejudice the outcome of pending lawsuits, claims and assessments.